kadiyalajaysimha/disease-prediction-web-application/README.md

 # Disease Prediction Web Application #

 This web application is designed for predicting two major diseases: diabetes and cardiovascular disease.
 Built using the Flask framework, the application utilizes machine learning models trained on datasets obtained from Kaggle.
-The predictive models, ***`model.py`*** for diabetes prediction and ***`model1.py`*** for cardiovascular disease prediction have been developed through a rigorous process of preprocessing and training using various algorithms.
+The predictive models for diabetes prediction and cardiovascular disease prediction have been developed through a rigorous process of preprocessing and training using various algorithms.
 The final models are selected based on their high F1 score, ensuring accuracy in disease predictions.

 ## Models ##
-* ### Diabetes Prediction Model (model.py):
+* ### Diabetes Prediction Model (used Random Forest Classifier):
   This model is specifically tailored for predicting diabetes based on the dataset used for its training.
-* ### Cardiovascular Disease Prediction Model (model1.py):
+* ### Cardiovascular Disease Prediction Model (used Gradient Boosting Classifier):
   This model focuses on predicting cardiovascular diseases and is trained on a distinct dataset from Kaggle.

 ## Dataset and Training ##